donabrams/stuBrief/README.md

 ### Advanced (Big Data)

 q.
+Are some questions better than other?

+a.
+This can be found by seeing if there is a significant difference between the % answered correctly of each Question in a ProgressPoint.

+q.
 Can you predict a higher outcome based on the speed of completing easier questions?

 a.
 Using the progress cache on Assessment, see if there is a high correlation between time taken on all ProgressPoints in all AssessmentPoints and progress achieved.